boscoh/WebGLStarterKit/readme.md

 # WebGL Starter Kit

-WebGL is freakin` awesome.
-And three.js makes it even easier to be awesome.
+WebGL is freakin` awesome, and three.js makes it even more so.

 But still, there is quite a lot to do to get something running.
 At the very least you need: